dariusur/SpectrumAnalyzer/README.md

 <br></br>

 ### Software
 The script runs in an infinite loop, always waiting for new data.
 When new data is received, the script decodes it and draws/updates a graph on the screen.
-The graphs x-axis range spans from 0 to the Nyquist frequency ($f_{Nyquist} = {f_{sample} / 2}$
+The graphs x-axis range spans from 0 to the Nyquist frequency ($f_{Nyquist} = {f_{sample} \over 2}$

 ## Installation
 ### FPGA